Installation#

 GPU support#

-Assuming you installed using either of the mamba-based methods on Windows or Linux, SLEAP should automatically have GPU support enabled.
+Assuming you installed using either of the conda-based methods on Windows or Linux, SLEAP should automatically have GPU support enabled.

 To check, verify that SLEAP can detect the GPUs on your system: